aws/sagemaker-python-sdk/doc/using_pytorch.rst

 you need to specify `type` as `bool` in your script and provide an explicit `True` or `False` value for this hyperparameter when instantiating PyTorch Estimator.

-For more on training environment variables, see `SageMaker Containers <https://github.com/aws/sagemaker-containers>`_.
+For more on training environment variables, see the `SageMaker Training Toolkit <https://github.com/aws/sagemaker-training-toolkit/blob/master/ENVIRONMENT_VARIABLES.md>`_.

 Save the Model
 --------------